Competencies

 Artificial intelligence to optimize your testing processes

-Historical course
+Historical development

 What does machine learning (ML) mean?